Skip to content

 kubectl --context kind-mgc-control-plane label gateway prod-web "cluster.open-cluster-management.io/placement"="http-gateway" -n multi-cluster-gateways

-2. Now on the hub cluster you should find there is a configured gateway and instantiated gateway:
+2. On the hub cluster you should find there is a configured gateway:

 kubectl --context kind-mgc-control-plane get gateway -A